 Southern Methodist University wasn't always a middling college football program.
 Back in the early 1980s, the Mustangs were enjoying a massive string of success.
 In order to achieve that success, however, SMU was forced to bend many rules, particularly in recruitment.

 When the NCAA discovered the program's wrongdoing, it dropped the hammer on the Dallas-based program, severely crippling SMU to the point where the incident is now referred to as the "death penalty."

-Offering high school football players benefits in order to lure them to your team is an illegal act under NCAA guidelines.
-The Mustangs didn’t care.
-They were able to land some top high school prospects whom otherwise wouldn’t have given the program a second look.
+Offering high school football players benefits in order to lure them to your team is an illegal act under NCAA guidelines, even in the age of NIL.
+The Mustangs didn't care.
+They were able to land some top high school prospects whom otherwise wouldn't have given the program a second look.

-SMU was never a sought after destination like Notre Dame, Miami, Oklahoma, or USC in Los Angeles, but they managed to lure some of the country’s best players to their ranks.
+SMU was never a sought-after destination like Notre Dame, Miami, Oklahoma, USC in Los Angeles, or Alabama today, but they managed to lure some of the country's best players to their ranks.

 While it's not known precisely how many players were offered illegal benefits by the program, the most notable name to join the program under shady circumstances was Hall of Fame running back Eric Dickerson, who spurned Texas A&M at the last minute to join Meyer at SMU.